Robert A. Lovett: Early life and education

-Education

 Lovett graduated from The Hill School in Pottstown, Pennsylvania, in 1914.
 He was a member of the Skull and Bones society at Yale University, where he graduated in 1918.
 From 1919 to 1921, Lovett undertook postgraduate studies in law, then business administration, at Harvard University.

 Career

 Military service

 A member of the First Yale Unit, Lovett became a naval ensign during World War I. A passionate aviator, He flew with the British Naval Air Service on patrol and combat missions, and then commanded a US naval air squadron, achieving the rank of lieutenant commander.
 He remained interested in aeronautics, especially in European commercial and military aviation.